How do you maintain a battery container in the long term?

 • Inspection of fire protection systems

-• Testing of ventilation and temperature control
+• Test ventilation and temperature control

 • Firmware updates and monitoring software checks

-What is the effect of good monitoring?
+What is the impact of good monitoring?

 A battery container with a smart monitoring system offers the following advantages:

-• Automatic notifications of anomalies
+• Automatic notifications in case of deviations

 • Data for performance analyses and optimizations

-• Insight into cell aging
+• Insight into the aging of cells

-• Predictions for necessary replacements or upgrades
+• Predictions about necessary replacements or upgrades

 How do you extend the lifespan of a battery container?

-Smart tips for extending lifespan:
+Smart tips for lifespan extension:

 • Avoid deep discharge or overcharging of the battery

-• Use load balancing to prevent overload
+• Use load balancing to prevent overloading

 • Regularly calibrate cells